Sign up to receive our regular news and events announcements – we send about one newsletter per month.

 Born in Vietnam in 1974 Bic Walker escaped war torn Vietnam at the age of four.
 Bic’s experience as a refugee was the catalyst for her first Book A Safe Place to Live.
 This autobiographical children’s book recounts her experience in fleeing Vietnam with her family in 1979 on a tiny boat bound for freedom.
 The events that transpired are the stuff of Hollywood movies: attacked by pirates and left drifting in the open ocean without fuel, the family were finally rescued by a Canadian oil tanker.
 Bic and her family were transported to Malaysia where they waited for six months before being taken to Australia.» Read more about Bic Walker

 Trace Balla works with people of all ages and abilities to inspire their creativity and awareness of the wonders of the natural world and the ample stories that surround us.
 Her book Rivertime is about appreciation of nature, facing challenges, not needing so much, and connecting with the earth.
 Trace can discuss and show slideshows and offer activities with varying focus, such as; sketching in nature, cartooning, book layout, making mini books, story catching and making combining words and images.
-Her latest book, Rockhopping, was Short-listed for CBCA Book of the Year, Younger Readers 2017 AU, and Speech Pathology Australia Book of the Year Awards – 8 to 10 Years 2016.» Read more about Trace Balla
+Her latest book, Rockhopping, is the 2017 CBCA Book of the Year in the younger readers category, and was short-listed in the Speech Pathology Australia Book of the Year Awards – 8 to 10.» Read more about Trace Balla

 Luke Ryan is a Melbourne-based writer, comedian and two-time cancer survivor.
 His first book, A Funny Thing Happened on the Way to Chemo, is a comic memoir about growing up and getting cancer that grew out of his critically acclaimed 2009 Melbourne Comedy Festival show, Luke’s Got Cancer.
 Inspiring, engaging and with a unique comic edge, Luke brings years of stand-up, storytelling and speechmaking experience to bear on topics as diverse as handling adversity, bullying, discovering perspective, getting the most out of life and finding one’s vocational direction.» Read more about Luke Ryan